NCAA men's volleyball tournament: Competition structure

 As stated, the GLVC will not receive an automatic bid until at least 2028, and the ECC will not receive one until the six team requirement is met, plus two years following.
-This therefore means that seven teams will receive their conference's at-large bids, and an unprecedented five teams will receive an at-large bid for the 2026 and 2027 tournament.
+This therefore means that seven teams will receive their conference's automatic bids, and an unprecedented five teams will receive an at-large bid for the 2026 and 2027 tournament.

 Division I participation

 The Pennsylvania State University Nittany Lions men's volleyball team are honored in June 2008 at the White House by United States President George W. Bush for the side's winning the 2008 national championship.

 From 1986 to 2021, the number of Division I schools sponsoring men's volleyball fluctuated between 20 and 24 teams.
 Since that time, the number of such teams has moderately increased, with 26 in 2022 and 29 in each season from 2023 to 2025, with three more D-I schools adding the sport in 2026.

 The three newest such schools all started play as D-I members in the 2023 season, during which all were transitioning from D-II to D-I. Merrimack, which started its D-I transition in 2020, added a new team in the 2023 season.
 The other two, Lindenwood and Queens (NC), already sponsored the sport at the National Collegiate level, and started transitions from D-II to D-I in July 2022.

 No traditional D-I conferences sponsored men's volleyball until the Big West Conference added the sport for the 2018 season.
 The Big West became the first NCAA men's volleyball league to consist entirely of D-I members when UC San Diego, which was one of the six charter members of Big West men's volleyball, began a transition to D-I upon joining the Big West full-time in July 2020.
 Of the other four major conferences, the only all-sports league is the Northeast Conference (NEC), which started men's volleyball play in the 2023 season with six full conference members and two D-II members as single-sport associates.
 The Eastern Intercollegiate Volleyball Association (EIVA) and Midwestern Intercollegiate Volleyball Association (MIVA) are volleyball-specific conferences, while the Mountain Pacific Sports Federation (MPSF) is a multi-sport conference of schools whose primary conferences do not sponsor its ten sports.
 In addition to the 29 D-I schools, 33 Division II schools competed in D-I volleyball during the 2024 season: